KavyaHarigol/M1_Hotel-Management-Sysytem_App/1_Requirements/README.md

 ### Where
 This is seen in all the parts of the hotel where there is a lot of booking,cancellation and other actions happening.
 ### How
-The application is implemented using any of the c complier.
+Creating a system which will provide all the functionalities required for booking, cancelling of the rooms and other information regarding the management.
+The application is implemented using a c-complier.